-Adopting this heuristic relation to the $\sfy$-coordinate in eq.\eqref{sp_curve_mg} of the $(2,p)$ minimal string spectral curve $\cC^{\mathrm{M}(p)}$, we find the supersymmetric analogue of the $(2,p)$ minimal string spectral curve $\cC^{\mathrm{SM}(p)}$ with the coordinate functions in eq.\eqref{sp_curve_mg_super}.
-The cut-and-join equation obtained from the spectral curve $\cC^{\mathrm{SM}(p)}$ is studied in Section \ref{subsec:vir_mg_super}, and we find that the generating function $Z^{\mathrm{SM}(p)}(\hbar; \textbf{t})$ in eq.\eqref{super_mg_pf} is obtained by the shift \eqref{shift_minimal_grav_super} for the finite number of variables $t_a$ in the Bessel generating function $Z^{\mathrm{B}}(\hbar; \textbf{t})$:
+Adopting this heuristic relation to the $\sfy$-coordinate in equation~\eqref{sp_curve_mg} of the $(2,p)$ minimal string spectral curve $\cC^{\mathrm{M}(p)}$, we find a supersymmetric analogue of the $(2,p)$ minimal string spectral curve $\cC^{\mathrm{SM}(p)}$ with the coordinate functions in equation~\eqref{sp_curve_mg_super}.
+The cut-and-join equation obtained from the spectral curve $\cC^{\mathrm{SM}(p)}$ is studied in Section \ref{subsec:vir_mg_super}, and we find that the generating function $Z^{\mathrm{SM}(p)}(\hbar; \textbf{t})$ in equation~\eqref{super_mg_pf} is obtained by the shift \eqref{shift_minimal_grav_super} for the finite number of variables $t_a$ in the Bessel generating function $Z^{\mathrm{B}}(\hbar; \textbf{t})$:

-Accordingly we can regard
+Accordingly, we can regard

 with an operator